Advice from Product Engineers to Test Engineers

-As Test Engineers, we’re often in our own cocoon, focused on the long list of tasks to complete each day.
+As engineers, we tend to work in our cocoon, focused on the long list of tasks to complete each day.
 What if we could get the best insight and advice from Product Engineers and use it to make our tasks easier?

 Design and planning (Pre-production)